 To tackle the increasing volume of science data, and the associated demands of data-analysis, we are designing and building our novel data analysis platforms to meet the demands of ESA’s most advanced satellites.

-Parameter Space is also developing a prototype platform called EO4Atlantic for the Earth Observation community.
+Parameter Space has also developed a pathfinder Regional Exploitation Platform called EO4Atlantic for the Earth Observation community.
 This platform is the first step in the Atlantic region to map out the current state of the art with respect to Earth Observation data analysis and processing, both satellite-based and ground-based.
 More information on this project is available here.